 - Do not include any medication, valuable items or important documents, such as laptops, jewellery, cash, visas, certificates, etc., in your checked baggage.

-- Fragile and perishable items should not be carried in your checked baggage.
+- Do not carry fragile and perishable items in your checked baggage.

 - Remove all baggage tags and labels from previous flights from your checked baggage.